 There are however a couple of Enterprise-class problems with that conclusion.

 The first problem is that Arlington69 confuses correlation and causality.
 Players, who went two goals up early on, did indeed score fewer goals later on in the match on average.
 Arlington69 asserts that going two goals up triggers a momentum effect, which causes a drop in goal scoring.
 But this corresponds to saying that storks brings the babies because the average fertility rate is higher in countries with more storks.
-Thus, we definitely can’t conclude that the goal ratio dropped because these players scored 2 early goals.
+These observations alone simply doesn’t justify the conclusion that the goal ratio dropped because those players scored 2 early goals.

 And as we will show next, there is a very natural explanation for the drop in goal ratio.